 My favorite way to get an affordable term life insurance policy is with PolicyGenius, a life insurance marketplace that matches the best life insurance offers based on your application.

 People Who Should Consider Getting A Permanent Life Insurance Policy

 - Parents with lifelong dependents, e.g. a child with down syndrome or severe cerebral palsy (bless them all).

 - Parents who have gone through a difficult life and want lifelong peace of mind for themselves and for their beneficiaries.

 - Debtors or parents who work in hazardous industries with unknown future health risks.

 - Debtors or parents who have a higher-than-average income to be able to comfortably afford higher premiums.

-- People who plan to have a much higher net worth and want to conduct estate planning to minimize taxes upon death.
+- Folks who plan to have a much higher net worth and want to conduct estate planning to minimize taxes upon death.

-- People who contribute the maximum to their 401(k) and other tax-advantageous retirement accounts and want another way to grow wealth in a tax-advantageous manner.
+- Investors who contribute the maximum to their 401(k) and other tax-advantageous retirement accounts and want another way to grow wealth in a tax-advantageous manner.

 - People who don’t plan to grow their estates far beyond what the estimated estate tax exemption amount is when they die.